sib-swiss/termal/doc/manual.md

 The sequences can be [ordered](#ordering) according to the current metric.

+## Column Metrics {#col-metrics}

+The bottom pane displays a barplot of the current _column metric_, a numeric property of each alignment column.
+Two metrics are available:

+a. **Entropy**: a measure of conservation.
+High bar = well-conserved column;
+   low bar = high variability.
+b. **Coverage**: fraction of non-gap residues at that column.

+To cycle through column metrics, press `c` (forward) or `C` (backward).
+The current metric name is shown in the bottom pane.

 ## Residue Colormaps

 Termal supports four built-in residue color maps: